 If the applicant does not remedy the deficiency(ies), the application will be rejected for the goods or services for which an objection has been made.
+If the applicant has submitted a long list of goods and services that is not grouped under class numbers or classified at all, an objection under Article 33 EUTMR will be raised, requesting the applicant to group the goods and services in specific classes.

-5.3 Amendment and restriction of a list of goods and services
+5.3 Restriction and amendment of a list of goods and services